FULL/COMPLETE OS DUMPS

 - Zip file and upload to cloud or use FTP server.
 Note that a full OS dump will create a very large file, which will need to be zipped before posting.
 Happily zipping makes it a lot smaller. opften it’s 10% of the original size.

-If testing CIS, it’s a good idea to have the ability to force a blue screen so you can create a dump file for QA.
-This is particularly useful in the case of a full or partial Windows freeze, and in the case of a CIS process hang.
+If testing CIS, it’s a good idea to have the ability to force a blue screen in the case of a total computer freeze so you can create a dump file for QA.

 Registry edit method

-In following the Microsoft instructions, please note that the value you need to enter is ‘1’ (radio button should show ‘hexadecimal’, which is the default), according to a mod who has tested this.
+In following these instructions, please note that the value you need to enter is ‘1’ (radio button should show ‘hexadecimal’, which is the default), according to a mod who has tested this.
 (Microsoft’s description of the value is confusing).

 The powershell method is described here: 3 Ways to Force a Blue Screen in Windows - wikiHow